 SnapCenter Admin: Can use the SnapCenter Service to create application consistent backups and restore data using those backups.
 This service is currently in Beta.

-A working environment represents a storage system:
+A working environment represents a storage system.
+For example:

-A single-node Cloud Volumes ONTAP system or an HA pair
+A Cloud Volumes ONTAP system

-An on-premises ONTAP cluster in your network
+An on-premises ONTAP cluster

 The following examples depict how you might set up your accounts.